ryanmckaytx/ryanmckaytx.github.io/content/2024-09-21-pelican-review.md

 # Themes
 I pretty quickly found a theme I like, and [forked](https://github.com/ryanmckaytx/pelican-mediumfox) it to switch out the background image, fix a bug, and make a few styling improvements.
+I also [updated](https://github.com/ryanmckaytx/pelican-mediumfox/commit/1f85c794b2a4ae86b24baf594c9ff96d06a9275a) it to support the `GOOGLE_ANALYTICS` config option.
 I pulled the forked theme into this repo with a git submodule.

 # Github Pages